You are most welcome to use and forward this health article six, as long as it is entirely complete, to anyone, and in any way you wish...

-If someone has to be treated for a major ailment the doctor will fast or only eat fruit for 10 days and practice Qigong three times each day for at least 20 minutes each time.
-Only in this way will the doctor’s body and mind be strong and clean enough to perform the difficult healng session.
+If someone has to be treated for a major ailment the doctor will fast or only eat fruit for 10 days and practice Qigong three times each day for at least 20 minutes.
+In this way will the doctor’s body/mind is strong and clean enough to perform the difficult healng session.

 Aikido Health Centre

 Tony Wilden is the author of the Aikido Success Blueprint, the Aikido First Aid Kit, and the Optimum Health Secrets.
 You can sign up for his free monthly Harmony ezine at https://www.aikido-health.com

 Copyright © by Tony Wilden.
 All rights reserved.

 You are welcome to use and forward this Health article, as long as it is entirely complete, to anyone, and in any way you wish :)

 Want local training in Bognor Regis UK?
 Visit...
 Arun Aikido Club